Sweden national baseball team

-The Sweden national baseball team is the national baseball team of Sweden.
-The team competes in the bi-annual European Baseball Championship, where Sweden on two occasions has claimed the bronze medal.
+The Sweden national baseball team (Sveriges herrlandslag i baseboll) also referred to as "Sverige Vikings" is the national baseball team of Sweden.
+The team competes in the bi-annual European Baseball Championship, where it has on two occasions won the bronze medal.

 History

-Baseball has been played in Sweden since at least 1904, but it wasn't until 1952 that the first game was played by a national team.
-In that year Sweden played against Finland and lost, 4–9.
+Baseball has been played in Sweden since at least 1904.
+It wasn't until 1952 that the first game was played by a national team.
+In that year Sweden lost to Finland, 9–4.

+The Sweden national team in 1969.

-Ten years later Sweden's national federation became members of the Confederation of European Baseball, and the national team took part in its first European Baseball Championship, where Sweden lost all four games by a combined score of 16–55.
-In the next tournament two years later Sweden managed to win its first ever game in the European Championship, 5–0 over France.
+Ten years later, Sweden's national federation became members of the Confederation of European Baseball, and the national team took part in its first European Baseball Championship, where Sweden lost all four games by a combined score of 55–16.
+In the next tournament two years later, Sweden won its first ever game in the European championship, 5–0 over France.

-Sweden played its first official game on home soil in 1974, a 9–1 win over Great Britain in the qualifications for the European Championship that were held the following year.
+Sweden played its first official game on home soil in 1974, a 9–1 win over Great Britain in the qualifications for the 1975 European championship.

-In 1981 Sweden took home bronze at the European Championships in the Netherlands (only four teams took part).
-This achievement was duplicated in 1993, when Sweden hosted the tournament for the first time.
+In 1981, Sweden won bronze at the European championships in the Netherlands, with only four teams competed.
+This achievement was matched in 1993, when Sweden hosted the tournament for the first time.

-Sweden played in the World Cup for the first time in 1994 and also participated in 2005 and 2009, but always finished near the bottom.
-In 2009 Sweden was one of eight host countries.
+Sweden played in the Baseball World Cup for the first time in 1994, later participating in 2005 and 2009, but always finished near the bottom.
+In 2009, Sweden was one of eight host countries.